JRMurr/JRMurr.github.io/content/blog/making-a-chess-engine-in-zig.md

 let
   rootDir = ../../.; # relative path to the repo root fs = lib.fileset;
+  # grab only zig files to use as the src code for the derivation
+  # this way if I update things like a readme a re-build won't happen
   fileHasAnySuffix = fileSuffixes: file: (lib.lists.any (s: lib.hasSuffix s file.name) fileSuffixes);
   zigFiles = fs.fileFilter (fileHasAnySuffix [ ".zig" ".zon" ]) rootDir;